 A few years ago, I was on a canoe trip in Killarney Park.
 We were camped at the base of Silver mountain and it was a beautiful day.
 We left our canoes down at the lake and were hiking to the peak.
 It was too late in the season for mosquitoes but the sun … [read more]

 I am a big fan of 3 dimensions.
 I love the human form in motion in shared time and space.
 I have been asked before if I would ever do an online classes and my resounding answer was always, “No, way”

 OTHER PERSON: So what do you do?

-I race through my thoughts and I’m trying to pin my wide spread practice and what seems like a long career into a title for this person to understand and I choose…
+I race through my thoughts and I’m trying to pin my wide spread practice and what, in the moment, feels like maybe too-many-branches career, into a title for this person… [read more]

 I learned a new word.

 Pandiculation.
 I LOVE this word because it so clearly articulates some things I’ve been pondering.
 In fact, I rejoice in this word!
 It’s a daring, delightful way to luxuriate in yourself and enjoy taking up space.

 To purchase the book, visit the store page.

 This is a question I’ve heard too many times recently.
 And I’m only just past 50 so I find it surprising.
 But here it is…